peterhontaru/Job-Offer-Prediction-MBA-Students/Placement-Prediction.md

         keep_md: true

     title: "Job Offer Prediction - MBA Students"
-    subtitle: "I'm... hired?
-Can we predict which student received a placement offer?"
+    subtitle: "Can we predict which student received a placement offer?"
     author: "by Peter Hontaru"
 ---